seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 *Kills TITUS*

 **LUCIUS**
-Can the son’s eye behold his father bleed?
+Can the son's eye behold his father bleed?
-There’s meed for meed, death for a deadly deed!
+There's meed for meed, death for a deadly deed!

 *Kills SATURNINUS.
 A great tumult.
 LUCIUS, MARCUS, and others go up into the balcony*

 **MARCUS ANDRONICUS**
 You sad-faced men, people and sons of Rome,
-By uproar sever’d, like a flight of fowl
+By uproar sever'd, like a flight of fowl
-Scatter’d by winds and high tempestuous gusts,
+Scatter'd by winds and high tempestuous gusts,
 O, let me teach you how to knit again
-This scatter’d corn into one mutual sheaf,
+This scatter'd corn into one mutual sheaf,
 These broken limbs again into one body;
 Lest Rome herself be bane unto herself,
-And she whom mighty kingdoms court’sy to,
+And she whom mighty kingdoms court'sy to,
 Like a forlorn and desperate castaway,
 Do shameful execution on herself.
 But if my frosty signs and chaps of age,